 Ed moved permanently to Boston in 1990.
 Following seven years at Wellington, Ed was a Managing Partner and Portfolio Manager at PAR Capital Management, Inc., a $5 billion Boston-based investment management firm, where he remained until 2016.

-Ed has been Chairman of Global Eagle Entertainment (provider of inflight entertainment and connectivity) since its formation in January 2013 and a director of United Airlines since April 2016.
-He serves on several non-profit boards including Boston Children’s Hospital Trust, The Undergraduate Executive Board of the Wharton School, Combined Jewish Philanthropies, The Rashi School, and Social Finance.
+Ed has served on the board of Global Eagle Entertainment (provider of inflight entertainment and connectivity) since its formation in January 2013 and a director of United Airlines since April 2016.
+He serves on several non-profit boards including Social Finance US, Boston Children’s Hospital Trust, Combined Jewish Philanthropies, The Rashi School, and The Undergraduate Executive Board of the Wharton School.
 He is also president of his private investment company, The Shapiro Investment Company, LLC.

 Barbara retired from her career in 2000 after the birth of their son in order to devote time to their family and volunteer in the community.
 Barbara serves on the boards of Horizons for Homeless Children, Jewish Family Services of Metrowest & their children's school.
 She is a 2014 graduate of CJP’s Acharai leadership development program.
 Barbara has been a classroom volunteer at Horizon's for Homeless Children since 2008.
 She serves as an admissions ambassador at their children's school and works with Syrian refugee families that have been resettled in the Boston area.